JamesLMilner/terra-draw/ROADMAP.md

 ## Roadmap

-A simple file for tracking
+A simple file for tracking what's being worked on.

 ## Doing

-- Create demo that can run on GitHub
 - Bug (Leaflet): On click event triggered after dragging coordinate which deselects feature

 ## To do